West New York, New Jersey: Public transportation

-This New York Waterway ferry named West New York is not used on the routes which serve the town.

 NJ Transit bus service is available to the Port Authority Bus Terminal in Midtown Manhattan on the 128, 154, 156, 158, 159, 165, 166 and 168 routes.
 The 181 and 188 routes offer service to the George Washington Bridge Bus Terminal.
 Travel to other New Jersey communities, including Jersey City, is offered on the 22, 23, 84, 86, 88 and 89.

 The Bergenline Avenue station of Hudson-Bergen Light Rail is located at the city line with Union City, while the Weehawken Port Imperial station is located on the Weehawken waterfront at the foot of Pershing Road near the NY Waterway ferry terminal.
 Regular ferry crossings of the Hudson River run daily.

 Jitney commuter buses operate along Bergenline Avenue, providing service to the Port Authority Bus Terminal, the George Washington Bridge Bus Station, the Newport Centre and other local destinations.
 The county's most frequent route for dollar buses, jitneys operate along Bergenline Avenue as frequently as one bus every minute.

 The closest airport in New Jersey with scheduled passenger service is Newark Liberty International Airport, located 13.6 mi away in Newark and Elizabeth.
 New York City's LaGuardia Airport is 13.5 mi away in Queens via the Lincoln Tunnel.